-An ion-selective electrode provides the fastest and most reliable way to monitor and control your pH.
+An ion-selective electrode provides the fastest and most reliable way to monitor and control your pH meter’s electrode (the part in contact with the measured solution).
 However, the measuring technique used for this pH electrode shortens its life, forcing you to replace it frequently.

 This point, above all others, can ensure the long and happy life of your pH electrode before it goes to the other side.
 Choosing the right model requires process data such as measurement range, temperature, and medium composition.
 Even intermittent stress factors, like chemical cleaning and sterilization, may factor into your choice of membrane and diaphragm.